Walter Cronkite School of Journalism and Mass Communication policies

 Graduate policies

 The Walter Cronkite School of Journalism and Mass Communication is a nationally recognized professional program that prepares students for careers as reporters, editors, producers, correspondents, anchors, multimedia journalists and strategic communicators.
-Students go on to news organizations, digital media and production companies, public relations firms, nonprofit organizations, and corporate brands around the world.
+Students go on to work for news organizations, digital media and production companies, public relations firms, nonprofit organizations and corporate brands around the world.

-More information on the school’s academic standards, policies and procedures and those of the Graduate College can be found at the Graduate College website.
-Students must fulfill all requirements of their individual graduate programs to remain in good academic standing, and they must abide by all university policies including those of the Graduate College and the Walter Cronkite School of Journalism and Mass Communication.
+More information on the school’s academic standards, policies and procedures can be found in the program handbook.
+Students must fulfill all requirements of their individual graduate programs to remain in good academic standing, and they must abide by all university policies, including those of the Graduate College and the Walter Cronkite School of Journalism and Mass Communication.

 Admission

-Candidates for the on-campus Master of Mass Communication, Master of Arts in investigative journalism or Master of Arts in sports journalism degrees apply online.
+Candidates for the on-campus MMC, MA in investigative journalism or Master of Arts in sports journalism degrees apply online.

 The graduate application opens Sept.
 1. Applications are reviewed on a rolling basis.
 Applications received before Dec.
 1 are given priority for both admission and funding.
 The final application deadline is June 1.